qiskit-community/qiskit-dynamics/docs/userguide/how_to_configure_simulations.rst

 by setting the ``rwa_cutoff_freq`` argument at ``Solver`` instantiation, and show how it results in further speed ups at the expense of solution accuracy.
-See the API documentation for the :meth:`~qiskit_dynamics.models.rotating_wave_approximation` function for specific details about the rotating wave approximation (RWA).
+See the API documentation for the :meth:`~qiskit_dynamics.models.rotating_wave_approximation` function for specific details about the RWA.

 Construct a solver for the same problem, now specifying an RWA cutoff frequency: